NagariaHussain/spa-controllers/README.md

 1. A custom Frappe App
 2. A Vue 3 Application Initialized
+3. `vue-router` 4

 ## How to?

-The use of these libraries has been covered in an upcoming [frappe.school](https://frappe.school) course.
+The use of these libraries has been covered in an upcoming [frappe.school](https://frappe.school) course by Mohammad Hussain Nagaria.

 ## Credits